 Attorney Ruthanne Beighley, Chair

-Attorney Beighley is General Counsel for Joy Cone Co., Hermitage, and operates a private law practice limited to estate planning and administration, wills and trusts.
+Attorney Beighley has retired as General Counsel for Joy Cone Co., Hermitage, and continues to operate a private law practice limited to estate planning and administration, wills and trusts.
 Attorney Beighley is a frequent speaker on estate planning and family law topics.
-Recent community participation includes co-chairing with her husband, Joseph A. George, the United Way of Mercer County Campaign; board memberships of the Primary Health Network Foundation, Community Counseling Center, Shenango Valley Urban League, and The Sanctuary, Inc. She served as Chair of the Thiel College Board of Trustees and has been named a Trustee Emerita.
+Recent community participation includes co-chairing with her husband, Joseph A. George, a United Way of Mercer County Campaign; board memberships of the Primary Health Network Foundation, Community Counseling Center, Shenango Valley Urban League, and The Sanctuary, Inc. She served as Chair of the Thiel College Board of Trustees and has been named a Trustee Emerita.
 Previously, Attorney Beighley served as president of the Sharon College Club, president of the Quota Club of Sharon, and president of the Greenville Area United Way.
 Honors include the Distinguished Citizen Award, French Creek Council, Boy Scouts of America.

 Attorney Beighley earned a law degree from the University of Pennsylvania Law School and a BA in Philosophy from Thiel College.

 James E. Feeney, Vice Chair